skmdab/create_tomcat/README.md

 ------------------------------------------
 1. Add the AWS PEM file in Jenkins credentials with the ID "pemfile".

+## NOTE: Jenkins Job name and AWS EC2 Instance name must be same.
+Instance Name will be in aws_create.sh

 Please ensure you have completed the above steps before proceeding.

 ## Contributing